nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 {clip of me changing speed variable}

-Save the file, build and deploy:
+While still in the project directory, build and deploy:

 ```shell
 gadget build
 gadget deploy
 ```

-When deployment is done, the LEDs will turn on and off at the speed you specified.
+The LEDs will turn on and off at the speed you specified.

 ## Exit GadgetCLI